Awesomecorn/PersonalWebsite/ReadMeFiles/README.md

 Today I did the Next.js tutorial, and updated node on my computer to run.
 Here is the website after finishing the tutorial and tweaking it. ![Website Day 1](./ScreenShots/day1.png)

+## Day 2 March 1st 2024

+Today I only did 30 minutes of coding I did install styled components and got the page to change colors as well as getting some links set up

+## Day 3 March 2nd 2024

+Girlfriend was in town and didn't do any coding

+## Day 4 March 3rd 2024

+Created a Kanban board with a list of issues to complete